My husband, Evan, and I recently celebrated our two year anniversary.

 Reflect on what you need and communicate that.

 Wouldn’t it be nice if our partners could read our minds and just know what we need?
 Unfortunately that’s impossible and unfair to expect, just like it’s impossible and unfair for someone to expect a prayer to carry your anxiety away on angel wings.
 One thing I eventually realized was not only would I have to spell out what I need when it came to my wonky brain, I would also myself have to know what I needed from Evan.
 It’s easy to pick apart how someone tries to meet your needs, but until you can put it into words, you really can’t blame them for failing.
-Take time to imagine a scenario where your partner reacted in the ideal way to one of your not-so-pretty wonky brain conversations.
-Work through that and it can be very enlightening.
-This can take trial and error.
+Take time to imagine a hypothetical scenario where your partner reacted in the ideal way to one of your not-so-pretty wonky brain conversations.
+Working through that can be enlightening and help you understand the kind of responses you need.
+Of course, this can take trial and error in practice.
 You might think you need one thing until your partner does it.
 There will almost certainly be reevaluation and it takes practice, but if you work at it, I really think it can become more second nature to know what you need from your loved one.
 Sometimes I just need a hug.
 Other times I need an opinion.
 In some situations I just need Evan to listen.

 Let your partner in, but don’t expect them to save you.